 Complimentary CME Course!

-Join Course Directors, Michael S. Cookson, MD, MMHC and David F. Jarrard, MD, in person or virtually on Thursday, September 9, 2021 for an educational initiative in advanced prostate cancer.
+Join Course Directors, Michael S. Cookson, MD, MMHC and David F. Jarrard, MD, virtually on Thursday, September 9, 2021 for an educational initiative in advanced prostate cancer.

 As a direct result of the significant increase in multiple FDA-approved therapeutic agents for use in patients with advanced prostate cancer, clinicians are challenged with a multitude of treatment options and potential sequencing of these agents that, consequently, make clinical decision-making more complex.
 This activity will build upon the newly updated 2020 AUA Guidelines on Metastatic Hormone Sensitive Prostate Cancer (HSPC) and Castration-Resistant Prostate Cancer (CRPC).
 Topics will include the latest on Genetic Testing in Advanced Prostate Cancer and the Role of Immunotherapy and PARP Inhibitors.

 Designed for residents, fellows and APPs as well as urologists and other health care providers who care for patients with prostate cancer, this interactive hybrid forum will focus on the application of knowledge with case studies and small group discussion via breakout rooms integrated throughout the day.
 A flipped classroom approach will be utilized.
 Register early to receive the Prework Library which will be available to all registered participants in August 2021.
 Participants will be expected to complete the Prework Library in advance of attending the live course - complete the prework on your own time, at your convenience.
 Then, come prepared on September 9 to actively engage with peers as you apply what you've learned.

 Needs assessment findings show strong support for continued development of courses and educational materials specifically targeted at residents and fellows that cover the medical management of advanced prostate cancer.
 This activity may also be of interest to urologists and other health care providers who care for patients with prostate cancer.